Full Heart Family Therapy

 In her downtime, Rachel can often be found spending time with her friends and family, traveling, volunteering, reading , spending time with her cats, exploring the great outdoors, listening to podcasts and gaming.

-Jennifer James, MA, ATR-P, tLMHC
+Jennifer James, MA, ATR, tLMHC

 Art Psychotherapist